 At LNB, we believe in the importance of preserving and celebrating history.
 For over 165 years, we’ve been focused on banking that’s all about people.
-Within our new branch, our History Room will showcase artifacts from Farmington's local history and celebrate the Hathaway Family with a nod to days of yore.
+Within our new branch, our Community Room in the historic Hathaway House showcases artifacts from Farmington's local history and celebrates the Hathaway Family with a nod to days of yore—and also provides a meeting space for community groups and organizations.

 The Hathaway sisters, Gail Daugherty and Kathy Stewart-Eagan (center), sharing family photos.